siorai/AutoUploaderGoogleDrive/README.md

 Right when you create it, it provides a link to a "projectnameblahblah.json" keyfile.
 This file is the **only one** that is generator for the Service Account.
-Forget to save it, or lose it, means you have to create a new Service Account, therefor generating a new keyfile you hopefully won't lose.
+Forget to save it, or lose it, means you have to create a new Service Account, therefore generating a new keyfile you hopefully won't lose.

 Once you have the keyfile, you use it in your app, (along with using an entirely different set of functions from the oauth2client library) the token exchange gets reduced.

 How reduced?
-Well from the end users point of view it essentially no longer exists.
+Well from the end user's point of view it essentially no longer exists.
 There's still a token exchange of course, but Google's Authentication Server gives up the token when it sees the Service Account Credential **without further interaction from either the application or the owner of the account**.

 Does the token you recieve from Google's Authentication Server ever expire?
 Truthfully?
 I have no freaking idea.
-But what I -do- know, is  that it doesn't matter in the first place.
+But what I *do* know, is that it doesn't matter in the first place.
 Lose the token?
 Who cares.
 Get a new one with the credentials.
 Token expire?
 Get a new one.
 Favorite tracker go down for several weeks or even months and don't download any torrents for a while?
 Fear not!
-That credential will remain valid until you, the owner/administrator of that domain of Google Services pulls that credential from the developers console by disableing  that account.
+That credential will remain valid until you, the owner/administrator of that domain of Google Services pulls that credential from the developers console by disabling that account.

 Set it.
 And forget it.